rails/webpacker/docs/env.md

 Environment variables are supported out of the box in Webpacker.
-For example if you run the Webpack dev server like so:
+For example if you run the webpack dev server like so:
 ```
 FOO=hello BAR=world ./bin/webpack-dev-server
 ```